Body Image and Eating Disorders, LGBTQ Matt Richardson Body Image and Eating Disorders, LGBTQ Matt Richardson

 Body Image and Eating Disorders Matt Richardson Body Image and Eating Disorders Matt Richardson

 As the temperature rises, so does the pressure to "look good.
 You might feel it creeping in when you swap out jeans for shorts or get an invitation to a beach day.
 Suddenly, the thoughts come flooding in: I should get back to the gym.
 I need to cut back.
 I don't look like I used to.
 I don't look like him.
-If this sounds familiar, you’re not alone—and you’re not broken.
+If this sounds familiar, you’re not alone.

 Read More